DeFiGeek-Community/landing-page/content/join.en.md

 - Review monthly finance report
 - Treasury management

-We define "task" as items we need to improve for growing our community.
-Every member can propose the task and raise hands to commit proposed tasks.
-Also, every one are expected to propose task for the community.
+We define "Tasks" as items we need to improve for growing our community.
+Any member can propose new Tasks and also raise their hand to commit to them.
+For more information, please contact us on Discord.